A local’s input on the best time to see northern lights in Norway, the best places to see them & how to photograph it all.

-The Perfect Place To See The Northern Lights
+Where Is The Perfect Place To See The Northern Lights?

 The first thing you have to do when looking for the northern lights is finding the perfect place to see them.
 Want to hear a secret?
 There isn’t one.
 I see many travel bloggers inform their readers about “the perfect place to see the northern lights” and it honestly pisses me off.
 Some of those posts are misleading and give the impression that you’ll definitely get to see the lights if you choose this or that location.